The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 There are some other technical issues you may encounter, such as images not loading properly, but many of them are preventable if you follow best practices, and are easily resolvable with a quick Google search.
 Even if you don’t understand exactly what’s happening or why, following step-by-step instructions written by experts is a fast way for even amateurs to solve complex SEO problems.

-In this section, I want to cover some of the “non-technical” tactics you’ll need to have a successful SEO campaign.
-None of these strategies requires much technical expertise, but it’s important to understand that the technical factors I listed above aren’t the only thing you’ll need to grow your rankings over time.
+In this section, I want to cover some of the “non-technical” tactics you’ll need to have a successful search engine optimization (SEO) campaign.
+None of these strategies requires much technical expertise, but it’s important to understand that the technical ranking factors I listed above aren’t the only thing you’ll need to grow your search results rankings over time.

 Keep in mind that each of these categories is rich in depth, and requires months to years to fully master, and these entries are mere introductions to their respective topics.